LisaMarieKauck/wahlprogrammeRAG2025/2501_Wahlprogramme_RAG/README.md

 ## Example Usage

 1. Launch the app with `streamlit run streamlit_app.py`.
-2. Ask questions like “What is the EU AI Act?” or “What are high-risk AI systems?”
+2. Ask questions like “"Welche Maßnahmen schlägt die Partei zur Förderung erneuerbarer Energien vor?" or "Wie plant die Partei, das Bildungssystem in Deutschland zu verbessern?"
-3. The assistant responds, providing references to specific parts of the EU AI Act.
+3. The assistant responds, providing references to specific parts of the respective documents.

 ---

 ## Notes

-- Ensure you have the `EU_AI_Act.pdf` document in the project directory for document embedding.
+- Ensure you have a folder "pdf" with all the Wahlprogrrame documents in the project directory for document embedding.
 - This project uses the `gpt-4o-mini` model for faster responses.
 Ensure the model is specified correctly in the OpenAI API setup.

 ---